Tiger's Nest in Bhutan

-Tiger’s Nest aka Taktsang Monastery is built right on a dramatic cliff in the Paro valley of Bhutan.
+Tiger’s nest aka Taktsang Monastery is built right on a dramatic cliff in the Paro valley of Bhutan.
 This is the most iconic structure in Bhutan and cannot be reached with a vehicle.
 You have to go there on your foot.
 This is your ultimate photo travel guide to the Tiger’s nest in Bhutan.

 The first time I saw the photo of the tiger’s nest, I thought it an optical illusion.
 I won’t be surprised if you think of it as a photoshopped image.
 A set of buildings or monasteries perched on an extraordinary cliff in a dramatic fashion with the lush green valley in the background.
 How did they build it there?
 This came across my mind instantly when I saw it.
 It’s nearly impossible to go there with construction materials.
 I got the answer later.
 Guru Rimpoche (Guru means the master) arrived there on the back of a pregnant tigress all the way from Tibet and meditated there.
 So, instead of approaching from the bottom, he approached there from the top.
 Maybe that’s how it was built!
 Makes sense now, right?
 Whatever it is, I wanted to go to the Tiger’s nest someday on a trek instantly.